Insurance as Part of Your Investment Plan

 Protecting your path

 You’re heading toward retirement on a road – your personal savings.
 The well-financed route may be your path to the future – your retirement plan.
 It twists and turns along the way as you pursue goals and dreams, handle living expenses, and deal with life’s detours.

-But what happens if your path is cut short by an untimely accident?
+But what happens if your path is cut short by an untimely accident or illness?
 Or wiped out by the death of you or your spouse and the accompanying loss of an income stream?
 Or if life events or health issues force you to change course or redirect savings toward unexpectedly lengthy detours from your planned path forward?